sundararajan-git/sundararajan-git/README.md

 Front End Developer
 -------------------

-I 've been working to code for 1 year.
+I 've been working to code for above 1 year.

 * 🌍  I'm based in Tamil Nadu
 * ✉️  You can contact me at [sundararajanselvarasu@gmail.com](mailto:sundararajanselvarasu@gmail.com)
-* 🧠  I'm learning Node JS
+* 🧠  I'm learning Python

 # 💻 Tech Stack: